-- Add a few drops of your favorite essential oil, if you'd like, and mix well.
+- Add a few drops of your favorite essential oil, if you'd like a bit of fragrance, and mix well.

-Simply style your hair as you normally would.
-Your homemade hair gel can be used on wet or dry hair.
-This homemade hair gel has a shelf life of around one to two weeks.
-Keep it in the fridge to maximize its shelf life.
+Style your hair as you normally would.
+Your homemade hair gel can be used on wet or dry hair and has a shelf life of around one to two weeks when stored in the fridge.

 - Light Hold: use 1/2 teaspoon gelatin per cup of water

 - Medium Hold: use 3/4 teaspoon gelatin per cup of water